jcomellas/getopt/README.markdown

 Requirements
 ------------

-You should only need a somewhat recent version of Erlang/OTP, though the module has only been tested with Erlang R13B.
+You should only need a somewhat recent version of Erlang/OTP.
+The module has been tested with Erlang R13B, R14B and R15B.

 Installation